for sale: murder weapon, used

 In the evenings nowadays, the deer wander through.
 Rabbits hop and perhaps even coyotes chase.
 The leaves sprout and green and foliate and fall and compact and rot into soil under snow.
 All the while, the sun and stars and moon spin.

-{ matrix multiplication is just birdsong in another register, Iris Yaun, 2025 }
+{ matrix multiplication is just birdsong in a different register, Iris Yaun, 2025 }

-If the purpose of something is what it actually does in the world, and not just what it is stated to do, then perhaps the Union Carbide Corporate Center at Danbury can be understood as an unmarked mausoleum to the victims, past, present, and future.
+If the purpose of something is what it actually does in the world, and not just what it is stated to do, then perhaps the Union Carbide Corporate Center at Danbury is best understood as a murder weapon, discarded right at the scene of the crime’s commission—somewhere, it seems, no one bothered to look in the first place, and not for over forty years thereafter.

-The Bhopal disaster did not happen; it was done.
+The Bhopal disaster did not happen; it is still being done.

 { stillborn future, Iris Yaun, 2026 }